BeRo1985/pasvulkan/docs/scene3d_decals.md

   - 1.0 = fade out over last 1 second
   - Can be equal to or greater than lifetime for full-lifetime fade
 - `aPasses` - Which render passes to apply decal to
+- `aHolder` - Object whose surface this decal is on (e.g. planet, mesh, vehicle).
+Used for bulk removal via `RemoveDecalsForHolder`.

 **Returns:** TDecal instance that can be modified or manually removed